wasilpaw/osc_web/content/post/website_hosting.md

 This tutorial describes how to make a Hugo based website available for everyone over the Internet.
 The website would be automatically rebuilt every time we promote a change to the code repository.
 All of this for free.

 ### Preconditions
-A website generated with Hugo - see "[A website using Hugo](https://ohsnapcoders.com/post/website/)" tutorial.
+A local website generated build with Hugo - see "[A website using Hugo](https://ohsnapcoders.com/post/website/)" tutorial.

 ### Overview